the-political-compass/data-driven-political-compass/index.md

 Before leaving, let's summarize the key takeaways of our analysis:

-- Few politicians completely dominate the public debate – **silent majority** phenomenom does exist!
+- Few politicians completely dominate the public debate – **silent majority** phenomenom does exist.
 - Topics politicians most talk about are not the ones where they most disagree – contrary to popular opinion, they agree on many issues!
 - Topics that most divide politicians are mostly "culture wars", ephemeral topics that have little to do with a greater vision for the country.
-- Most significant axes of todays political division are not clearly interpretable, but they show a clear dominance of topics to do with gun control or law enforcement.
+- Most significant axes of today's political division are not clearly interpretable, but they show a clear dominance of topics to do with gun control or law enforcement.
 The **authoritativeness** axes seems alive and well!
 - On the other hand, the traditional **left-right divide** seems dead.
-Topics that shaped the political debate of the Global North such as government subsidies, taxation, or unions are nowhere to be found.
+Topics that shaped the political debate of the Global North such as government subsidies, taxation, or unions are nowhere to be found in the axes that separate the two parties.

 [^1]: Due to technical limitations, we used only a subset of 600k quotes for learning the topics, assigning then a topic to the remaining quotes with the fitted model.
 Also, BERTopic initially extracted more than 3000 topics, where each topic was extremely narrow and provided little interpretation possibilities.
 Hence, the topics were later hierarchically merged to reduce them to the 1000 we employed in the rest of the analysis.